You are currently viewing Yongla Goenpa, a Monastery on a Hill that resembles a Phurba

 Therefore, Rigzin Jigme Lingpa instructed Kheydrup Jigme Kuendrel to go to Bhutan and find a place that resembled a ritual dagger (Vajra).
 Following the prophecy, he traveled from Tibet and arrived in Bumthang.
 He went up to the Wangthangla top in Ura and wondered if that particular place was the site prophesied by Terton Rigzin Jigme Lingpa.
 But the goddess Dechhen Gyalmo appeared and pointed towards Yongla, the place of prophecy, and instructed him to go there.

-When he arrived at Yongla, he entered into meditation and subsequently taught the teachings of Jigme Lingpa to the common people of the locality.
+When he arrived at Yongla, he entered meditation and subsequently taught the teachings of Jigme Lingpa to the local people.
 Some sources claim that Jigme Kundrol arranged texts of the Longchen Nyingtik teachings here.

 Another historical significance of Yongla Goenpa is its use as a military operation base by the Trongsa Penlop Jigme Namgyel during the Duar War to launch raids on British troops in 1864-1865.